lexStack3/airbnb-clone-project/README.md

 ### 7. Dataase Optimizationb
 Users indexing and caching strategies to improve performance and ensure fast data retival.
 This is critical for maintaining a responsive and scalable applications.

+## API Security
+### 1. Authentication
+We will implement token-based authentication (e.g., JWT) to ensure that only authorized users can access protected resources.
+This prevents unauthorized access and ensures that user credentials are securely handed.
+> Why it's crucial: Protects user data by verifying identities before granting access.

+### 2. Authorization
+Role-based access control (RBAC) will be used to enforce specific permissions for different types of users (e.g., guests vs hosts).
+Only authorized users can modify or view restricted data.
+> Why it's crucial: Ensures that users can only access data or perform actions appropriate to their role.

+### 3. Rate Limiting
+Rate limiting will be implemented to restrict the number of requests a user can make to the API written a given timeframe, preventing abuse and mitigating DDoS attacks.
+> Why it's crucial: Helps protect the system from overloading and ensures fairness in resource usage.